 You and your child can work together to create a structured plan with simple, achievable goals.
 Recording their progress—such as using a sticker chart or calendar—can visually represent success and encourage consistency.

-Bedwetting is a common and manageable condition that many children experience.
-With understanding, patience, and the implementation of supportive strategies, parents can help their children navigate this phase confidently.
+As a parent, your role is not to “fix” the problem instantly but to guide your child through it with empathy and patience.
+Over time, this supportive approach builds not only independence but also trust and confidence.
+Parents can help their children navigate this phase confidently.
 Remember, most children outgrow bedwetting naturally, but ongoing concerns should be discussed with a healthcare provider for further guidance.